Server Buyers Guide

 To learn more about our full service offering for your servers and wider infrastructure, please visit our professional services section.

 Network Attached Storage (NAS) systems are the simplest way to add extra storage capacity.
-Much like servers they can be either tower or rackmount form factors to perfectly fit either a small office or large corporate environment.
-Usually connected over Ethernet, we offer various NAS options from both QNAP and Synology in 4- to 16-drive bay versions, scaling to additional terabytes or petabytes if required.
-You can learn more about NAS solutions in our dedicated NAS buyers guide.
+Usually connected over Ethernet, we offer various NAS options from both QNAP and Synology in 4- to 16-drive bay versions.
+You can learn more about NAS solutions in our dedicated NAS BUYERS GUIDE.

 Tiered storage is designed to act as fast access, regular storage and archive in a single solution.
-Different drives types are used to achieve the parameters needed - NVMe SSDs for hot data SATA SSDs for the bulk storage, and cost-effective HDDs for the archive capacity.
-These tiered devices are available from our partners DDN and HPE, where inbuilt software then fluidly moves data between the tiers to maximise performance and access.
-The interfaces are customisable and can be configured as either Ethernet or Infiniband to match your server connectivity.
+Different drives types are used to achieve the parameters needed - NVMe SSDs for hot data, SATA SSDs for the bulk storage, and cost-effective HDDs for the archive capacity.
+These tiered devices are available from our partners Dell-EMC, NetApp and DDN, where inbuilt software then fluidly moves data between the tiers to maximise performance and access.

 All Flash Storage

 All flash storage arrays solely use SSDs - either SATA or NVMe - to ensure rapid data transfer to the connected servers.
-We supply solutions from NetApp, DDN, Pure Storage and Dell-EMC in various capacities which can be configured with either Ethernet or Infiniband network connections.
+We supply solutions from Dell-EMC, NetApp and DDN in various capacities which can be configured with either Ethernet or InfiniBand network connections.
 They also offer rich software feature sets including de-duplication, snapshot technology and cloud integration.

 AI Optimised Storage

-Storage optimised for AI is in many way similar to the all-flash arrays mentioned above, however the main difference is that only NVMe SSDs are employed for maximum data throughput, ensuring GPUs in connected servers are utilised to the full extent.
-These solutions from PNY are available in various capacities and feature low latency Infiniband connectivity.
+Storage optimised for AI is in many ways similar to the all-flash arrays, however the main difference is that only NVMe SSDs are employed for maximum data throughput, ensuring GPUs in connected servers are utilised to the full extent.
+These solutions operate specific PEAK:AIO software that is dedicated to delivering maximum data throughput and GPU utilisation.
+Solutions from 3XS and Dell are available in various capacities and feature low latency InfiniBand connectivity.

-As mentioned earlier the server or servers act as the core of the network in any organisation, however as everything else need to access them, network connectivity and associated infrastructure is also key to overall performance.
+As mentioned earlier the server or servers act as the core of the network in any organisation, however as everything else needs to access them via their installed NICs.
+How a server connects to a switch and other elements in the network is key to overall performance of the entire infrastructure.

-Even in a smaller office a rack cabinet provides a secure environment for UPS to be housed along with their connected servers, storage appliances and network hardware.
+Even in a smaller office a rack cabinet provides a secure environment for your servers, storage, switches and UPS.
 They also work to keep cabling simple and clear and stop unauthorised users from accessing the business infrastructure.
-Cabinets can be configured to a range of heights - typically 14U - 47U, and with a variety of sides, shelves and mounts for PDUs and the like.
+Cabinets can be configured to a range of heights - typically 14U - 47U, and with a variety of sides, shelves and mounts for power distribution units (PDUs).

 We hope you’ve found our guide to custom built 3XS servers useful, giving you the additional knowledge to get the most out of our intuitive server configurators.
 Click below to see our great ranges of servers designed for many popular workloads.